mstfacmly/mstfacmly.github.io/_drafts/TheJoysOfHelping.md

 * In Superman, when Clark is laying Lois' dead body on the ground, he lets out a momentary gasp as he feared injuring her.
 She was dead, and he still put in the effort of treating her as if she could get hurt.
 * In Man of Steel, as the battle with Zod rages on, Zod shoves a Lexcorp fuel truck at Kal, which he immediately chooses to...hover over as if it was an annoyance.

 In fact, the latter example bears a striking resemblance to the more similar Superman II scene in which Zod launches a bus full of people, in spite of Clark's pleading, and where Clark takes the full blow of the bus in order to avert the passengers' death.
+Put as a mirror to reflect on, the action scenes in Man of Steel more often than not demonstrated how little consideration Kal put to preserving life.

 Stepping away from the Donner film(s) as examples, let's go for the comics.
 * **Superman: Birthright:** Clark fights a desperate battle in Metropolis against a false invading Kryptonian army while Luthor is projecting kryptonite radiation in the city's atmosphere, all while having to show the people of Metropolis that he's on their side, and taking hits from the people he's trying to protect.
 It's ultimately his perseverance that wins the crowd over, especially after his saves a child in the most "I am here to help" display possible.